 On your charter, you'll enjoy the many different activities and experiences the Great Barrier Reef and Whitsunday islands offer and it's important to enjoy them in a responsible and environmentally 'reef friendly' way.
 Cumberland Charter Yachts have written our own "Responsible Reef Practices"

-guide with a copy provided on each charter yacht.
+.
 Here we'll share with you the many ways that you can help us keep the Great Barrier Reef and Whitsundays pristine for years to come and enjoy your charter holiday in a sustainable way.

 Read about Responsible Reef Practices Tip #2 - Diving and Snorkelling

 Read about Responsible Reef Practices Tip #3 - Waste (including sewage) and Litter